Skip to main content

 A view of the Commewijne river.

-even our clubs play Latin and House music.
-So it doesn't matter what your preference is, in Suriname, you will surely find something for yourself.
-When clubbing and even on the streets you will see most people drinking Parbo beer, a locally made beer that you have to taste to make your visit to Suriname complete.
+In Suriname, you will hear all kinds of music, from reggae to rock and roll and even Kaseko.
+Our clubs play Latin and house music, too.
+It doesn't matter what your preference is; in Suriname, you will surely find something for yourself.
+When clubbing or even on the streets, you will see most people drinking Parbo beer, a locally made beer that you have to taste to make your visit to Suriname complete.

-Have you been to Suriname before
+Have you been to Suriname before?

 Comments